 Medicinal cannabis affects the Endocannabinoid system in the body and helps stabilise internal systems.
 By promoting sleep, appetite, stress reduction, modulation of pain and inflammation, medicinal cannabis can potentially help a range of conditions.

-- A condition diagnosed by a doctor
+- A medical condition diagnosed by a doctor.

 - Any chronic condition that:

-- Has lasted for three months or longer, and
+- has lasted for three months or longer, and

-- Has not responded to conventional medical treatments or has unbearable side effects.
+- has not responded to conventional medical treatments or has unbearable side effects.

 Speak to your current doctor

-Firstly, you should consult your primary health care provider or existing medical team and discuss the suitability of medicinal cannabis for you and your condition.
-Your doctor will understand your response to previous treatment methods and help decide if you are eligible for medicinal cannabis through the SAS-B pathway.
+Firstly, you should consult your primary healthcare provider or medical team and discuss the suitability of a treatment like medicinal cannabis for you and your condition.
+Your doctor will understand your response to previous treatment methods and help decide if you are eligible to use medicinal cannabis for pain management through the SAS-B pathway.